sencho/macacajs.github.io/_docs/getting-started.md

 });
 ```

-All the implementation are conformed to [WebDriver Spec](https://w3c.github.io/webdriver/webdriver-spec.html), and all API docs can be found [here](//macacajs.github.io/macaca-wd/api/).
+All the implementation are conformed to [WebDriver Spec](//w3c.github.io/webdriver/webdriver-spec.html), and all API docs can be found [here](//macacajs.github.io/macaca-wd/api/).

 ## Prepare application

 iOS: An valid iOS application package suffixed with `.app`.

 Android: An valid Android application package suffixed with `.apk`.

+Desktop: All web application could be run with initial url.

 ## Run Macaca